spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 ##  Limitations

 *  Supported workloads are Deployments, DaemonSets, StatefulSets, and ReplicaSets.
-*  Supported manifests: Deployments, DaemonSets, and statefulSets.
-*  JVM xms and xmx are not considered in Ocean’s sizing recommendations
+*  JVM xms and xmx are not considered in Ocean’s sizing recommendations.
 *  Recommendations are calculated based on hard-coded percentile values.
 This cannot be modified manually.
 *  Supported HPA types: Any HPA not managed by GitOps or Helm.
 *  Unsupported HPA types: Any HPA managed by Gitops or Helm.
 *  For supported HPA types: Right Sizing will apply recommendations to the resource not configured in the HPA manifest.
-*  Do not create any rule matching for Vertical Pod Autoscaler custom resources that already exist for your workloads before using Ocean Automatic Right-Sizing.
+*  Do not create any rule matching for Vertical Pod Autoscaler custom resources already existing for your workloads before using Ocean Automatic Right-Sizing.
 *  Make sure to install Spot VPA’s project so that the restart policy functions according to the right-sizing rules.
 Otherwise, the flags set in your current VPA will affect smooth operation.